Mountains, Markets & Music: Spend 48 Hours Exploring Ogden

 If you’re itching for a longer adventure, begin at the 29th Street Trailhead and take the 4.8-mile round-trip hike to explore Malans Peak.
 Or, you can start at the 22nd Street Trailhead and take the 4.9-mile out-and-back trek along the Hidden Valley Trail.
 With each of these hikes, you’ll be rewarded with sweeping views of Ogden Valley.

-Back in town, the staff at the Angry Goat Pub and Kitchen dish up interesting food and sling quality beers in a lively atmosphere.
-Don’t leave without trying the BBQ Lamb Ribs or the Angry Goat Balls.
-If you’re in the mood for pizza, Lucky Slice is a great bet on Historic 25th street.
+Table Twenty Five on historic 25th street serves modern American fare created with fresh and seasonal ingredients.
+Walk-ins are always welcome, but to ensure you get a table call ahead and make a reservation.
+Union Grill is another locally owned restaurant serving up uniquely crafted meals on 25th Street.
+If you’re in the mood for pizza, Lucky Slice is a great bet that's just around the corner.
 If meat is not your style, head to Harp and Hound, an upscale gastropub, for an excellent plant-based menu.
 Downstairs, Funk ’n Dive, the dive bar owned and operated by the same people as Harp and Hound, caters to locals in a dimly-lit room fit with pool tables and modern-day stained-glass windows.
 The vibe at Funk ‘n Dive pays homage to its time as a speakeasy, but its food menu is thoroughly modern and includes a selection of vegan dishes.

 Similar to the Funk ‘n Dive atmosphere, Ogden itself is a mix of contemporary culture and rich history.
 The unique blend makes it an intriguing place to visit.
 While the mountain trails remain a major draw, you’ll find that there’s much more to experience during a two-day escape to Ogden.